 HIST/GWSS-126.
 Defining America: Modern U.S. History in its Global Contexts

 What makes the United States of America unique, and what does it mean to be American?
 This course explores the stories of working people, economic elites, the descendants of the enslaved, government officials, cultural icons, and innovators of all races, genders, and physical abilities.
 Such stories offer us multiple perspectives on the past, and by understanding and questioning them, we will study the country’s relationship to slavery, suffrage, civil and human rights, and accessibility, as well as its political, technological, economic, and ideological contributions, obligations, and shortcomings.
 Ultimately, we will gain an appreciation of what it means to be American and what America means to the world, beginning in the aftermath of the American Civil War and extending to the present.
 Three hours per week.
 Four semester hours.
-(H, DN.)
+(DN, H, O.)

 Note: Students who have completed HIST-114 may not register for HIST/GWSS-126.